StephenGill/a11y-guidance.github.io/introduction.md

 If you're carrying out a procurement related to a digital service, website or app address accessibility from the start.

 The European Commission has publised guidance in its [Accessible ICT Procurement Toolkit](http://mandate376.standards.eu/).

+<p style="color:read;">[QUESTION: do we want to point people looking to procure technology towards the toolkit, or towards the guidance on meeting WCAG 2.0?
+Shouldn't the same standards apply whether you're building, buying or doing a mixture of the two?]</p>